Leo731rdzz/smart-recycling-bin/README.md

-# smart-recycling-bin
-An AI-powered smart waste sorting system using Edge Impulse, Python, and Arduino.
-It classifies objects in real-time via webcam, automatically routes them using a servo motor, and provides dynamic audio feedback with a DFPlayer Mini.
 # Smart AI Waste Sorter

 An intelligent waste classification system that leverages Computer Vision and Machine Learning at the edge to automatically sort items into distinct categories.